 When you enter this menu, the list of messages in the box displays with the senders' phone numbers or names, if available in your Phonebook.

-Select a text message from the list and press the Select soft key or the key to read the message contents.
+1. Select a text message from the list and press the Options soft key or the ok key.